rwadholm/greybox/README.md

 ## To Use

+To download and use this application, run the following file: https://github.com/rwadholm/greybox/raw/master/dist/greybox%20Setup%200.0.1.exe

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash